-The AirLink fixed length 24 byte first block shall be CC encoded and decoded separately from all the other combined follow-on blocks.
-When encoding, the first block CC 14 bit tail must be appended to the first block as two bytes, where the least significant two bits are the unused bits and are cleared.
+The AirLink fixed length first block shall be CC encoded and decoded separately from all the other combined follow-on blocks.
+When encoding, the convolutional coding tail must be appended to the first block as two bytes, using the most significant bits and with any extra bits cleared.
 Separate CC encoding of the first block allows real-time decoding of the first block and extracting the AirLink Header.
 The AirLink Payload length may then be used to control the demodulation process.

-All follow-on blocks must be CC encoded and decoded in a single stream, and the CC 14 bit tail must be appended as the last two bytes of the Frame Payload, where the least significant two bits are the unused bits and are cleared.
+All follow-on blocks must be CC encoded and decoded in a single stream, and the CC tail must be appended as the last two bytes of the Frame Payload, where the least significant bits are the unused bits and are cleared.